bigskysoftware/htmx/www/attributes/hx-trigger.md

 * `changed` - the event will only change if the value of the element has changed
 * `delay:<timing declaration>` - a delay will occur before an event triggers a request.
 If the event is seen again it will reset the delay.
+* `throttle:<timing declaration>` - a throttle will occur before an event triggers a request.
+If the event is seen again before the delay completes it is ignored, the element will trigger at the end of the delay.

 Here is an example of a search box that searches on `keyup`, but only if the search value has changed and the user hasn't typed anything new for 1 second: